The profile standards ISO 21920

-The upcoming revision of profile parameter standards is set to change the way metrologists, technicians and engineers perform and analyze measurements.
-Here is an update of the current work at ISO.
+The revision of all profile parameter standards is bound to change the way metrologists, technicians and engineers perform and analyze measurements.
+Here is an update of the main changes compared to previous standards.

 1. Current profilometry standards